 Your QMS approved the SOP.
 Does your LMS know?

-The gap between document approval and employee retraining is where FDA 483 observations often arise, and in most regulated organizations, this gap is not visible in real time.
+The gap between document approval and employee retraining is where FDA 483 observations originate — and in most regulated organizations, no one sees it closing in real time.

-The Hidden Cost of Disconnected Quality and Training Systems utilizes FDA enforcement data from FY2024 and regulatory requirements from 21 CFR 211.25, 21 CFR 820.25, and ISO 13485:2016 to explore the losses incurred by regulated companies when their Quality Management Systems (QMS) and Learning Management Systems (LMS) operate on separate platforms.
+Drawing on FDA enforcement data from FY2024 and regulatory requirements from 21 CFR 211.25, 21 CFR 820.25, and ISO 13485:2016, this whitepaper quantifies what regulated organizations lose when their QMS and LMS operate as separate systems.

 The four hidden cost categories:

-The whitepaper also contains a 10-question self-assessment framework that helps quality leaders measure their organization’s current exposure in under ten minutes.
+The whitepaper also includes a 10-question self-assessment that helps quality leaders measure their organization’s current exposure in under ten minutes.